madevo-io/api-docs/docs/authentication.md

 {
   "token": "new_access_token"
 }
-Token Usage
+Using the Access Token
-All protected endpoints require the Authorization header to be set as follows:
+Include the token in the Authorization header for all protected endpoints.

 makefile
 Copy code
 Authorization: Bearer YOUR_ACCESS_TOKEN
-Token Expiry and Refresh
+Token Behaviour
-Access tokens have a limited lifetime
+Tokens have a limited lifetime

-Clients should refresh tokens before or after expiration

-After refreshing, the new token should replace the previous one

-Requests made with expired or invalid tokens will return a 401 response
+Expired tokens return a 401 response

+Refresh tokens before or after expiration

+Replace the old token after refreshing

 Error Responses
 Status Code	Meaning
 400	Invalid request payload
 401	Unauthorized or invalid credentials
-403	Access forbidden
+403	Forbidden
 500	Internal server error

-Error responses typically include a descriptive message to assist with debugging.
+Error responses may include a descriptive message to assist debugging.

 Security Best Practices
-Never expose user passwords in client side code
+Never expose passwords in frontend code

-Always store access tokens securely
+Store tokens securely

-Use HTTPS for all API requests

-Rotate tokens regularly
+Always use HTTPS

-Avoid logging sensitive authentication data
+Avoid logging authentication data